-There where the Mediterranean spirit touches the artistic soul that speaks with colours and details- hidden pearls are scattered under the sunny South.
+Andalusia is where the Mediterranean spirit touches the artistic soul that speaks with colors and details- hidden pearls are scattered in the sunny South.
 These historic towns enchant like the magic wand under the throne of its capital Seville.

 Andalusia has seven UNESCO World Heritage Sites and sun-kissed land full of amazing beaches.
 While most people are thrilled only by mighty Seville, Andalusia has much more to offer.
 Medieval cobblestone streets delight with the sounds of Spanish guitar, it’s the touch of the Moorish past that stands in the background.

 Andalusia wins with its rich landscapes and cultural heritage, with the artistic soul of a romantic charm.
 White Hill Towns are also scattered along the route of the brilliant mountain touch of the Sierra.

 The majestic Seville and its romantic soul lies in the shadow of its architectural delight.
 With the touch of Flamenco and culinary panorama, particularly tapas, the burning spirit of the Spanish heart invites.